 - Perform Reset This PC, Cloud Reset.

-Let’s take a look at the description of the process involved concerning each of the listed solutions.
+Let’s take a look at the descriptions of the processes involved for each of the listed solutions.

 1] Run CHKDSK